mikael-ros/slumper/README.md

 npx astro dev
 npm install @astrojs/netlify
 npm install @astrojs/solid-js
+npx astro dev
 ```
 And navigate to [localhost:4321](http://localhost:4321).

+You can optionally append ``--host`` to expose the site to your local network (useful when testing on other devices).

 ### 📚 Regenerating the default library
 Change directory to ``/src/scripts/``: